WorldFixing/Fix-Global-Warming/README.md

 June 7, 2019 - Finished reorganizing the Project to shorten the timeframe as well as create a workforce of those most in need - those Below The Poverty Line in 28 Tropical countries.
 Please read the Overview, Project for Humanity, Just Imagine, and check out the Primer I slide show.

+June 8, 2019 - Added Open Letter to Scientists (.odt and .doc)